Joe Perry (musician): Early life

-The time Perry spent at Vermont Academy was vastly different from what his parents had envisioned for him, and it turned out to be an experience that would forever alter the trajectory of his life.
-Living there was nothing like what Joe had been accustomed to, coming from such a sheltered small town like Hopedale.
+The time Pereira spent at Vermont Academy was vastly different from what his parents had envisioned for him, and it turned out to be an experience that would forever alter the trajectory of his life.
+Living there was nothing like what Pereira had been accustomed to, coming from such a sheltered small town like Hopedale.
 The students who attended this prep school were from all over the world.
-Many of them lived in major metropolitan cities like Los Angeles and New York, and unlike Perry, they had been living right in the middle of the "sex, drugs, and rock 'n roll" culture of the late 1960s: "After vacations, guys would come back with bits and pieces of different cultures", Perry was quoted as saying in an interview with the Burlington Free Press.
+Many of them lived in major metropolitan cities like Los Angeles and New York, and unlike Pereira, they had been living right in the middle of the "sex, drugs, and rock 'n roll" culture of the late 1960s: "After vacations, guys would come back with bits and pieces of different cultures", Perry was quoted as saying in an interview with the Burlington Free Press.
 "It was a real education for me and not the kind of learning they (his parents) sent me there for."

-His classmates introduced him to a whole new world, and he soon started discovering things like The Village Voice, the first underground newspaper to extensively cover American culture.
+His classmates introduced him to a whole new topic, and he soon started discovering things like The Village Voice, the first underground newspaper to extensively cover American culture.
 However, it was his exposure to this new music that would be the heaviest influence on him.
 It was so different from anything he had ever heard before.
-Perry had actually taken up the guitar at the age of ten, and even though he is left-handed, he learned to play with his right.
-He said in 2014 that a substantial early influence on his music was the Beatles: "The night The Beatles first played The Ed Sullivan Show, boy, that was something.
+Pereira had actually taken up the guitar at the age of ten, and even though he is left-handed, he learned to play with his right hand.
+He said in 2014 that a substantial early influence on his music was The Beatles: "The night The Beatles first played The Ed Sullivan Show, boy, that was something.
 Seeing them on TV was akin to a national holiday.
 Talk about an event.
 I never saw guys looking so cool.
 I had already heard some of their songs on the radio, but I wasn't prepared by how powerful and totally mesmerizing they were to watch.
 It changed me completely.
 I knew something was different in the world that night."
 After hearing the music his classmates were listening to, he found himself becoming even more obsessed with his playing.
 He would sit in his room for hours, lifting the needle off a record that was playing.
 He then would try to drop it back down in the same spot, so it would be perfectly in sync with the riff he was playing on his own guitar.